SajinaPK/TechSkillsKit/Java/Java_Notes1.md

      ```
       **Note**: There should be no setters or in simpler terms, there should be no option to change the value of the instance variable.

+     Well, Immutability offers several advantages including **thread-safety, ability to cache and result in more readable multithreading code.**

 14. What are wrapper classes in Java?

     The wrapper class in Java provides the mechanism to convert primitive into object and object into primitive.